 On July 1, 2018, the Company consummated an Asset Purchase Agreement (the "Asset Purchase Agreement") with GCU.
 In conjunction with the Asset Purchase Agreement, we received a secured note from GCU as consideration for the transferred assets (the "Transferred Assets") in the initial principal amount of \$870,097 (the "Secured Note").
 The Secured Note contains customary commercial credit terms, including affirmative and negative covenants applicable to GCU, and provides that the Secured Note bears interest at an annual rate of 6.0%, has a maturity date of June 30, 2025, and is secured by all of the assets of GCU.
-The Secured Note provides for GCU to make interest only payments during the term, with all principal and accrued and unpaid interest due at maturity and also provides that we may loan additional amounts to GCU to fund approved capital expenditures during the first three years of the term.
-As of March 31, 2021, the Company had loaned \$99,815 to GCU, net of repayments.
+The Secured Note provides for GCU to make interest only payments during the term, with all principal and accrued and unpaid interest due at maturity and also provides that we may loan additional amounts to GCU to fund approved capital expenditures.
+As of September 30, 2021, the Company had loaned \$99,815 to GCU, net of repayments.
 In connection with the closing of the Asset Purchase Agreement, the Company and GCU entered into a long-term master services agreement pursuant to which the Company provides identified technology and academic services, counseling services and support, marketing and communication services, and several back-office services to GCU in return for 60% of GCU's tuition and fee revenue.
-Except for identified liabilities assumed by GCU, GCE retained responsibility for all liabilities of the business arising from preclosing operations.
+Except for identified liabilities assumed by GCU, GCE retained responsibility for all liabilities of the business arising from pre-closing operations.